aliasgar1978/nettoolkit/docs/u_doc/gui/userdoc.rst

    :alt: facts-finder
    :align: right

 You can now use the NGui class to do GUI stuff for you.
-Just declare some variables and frames.
-Attach it to appropriate dictionary and boom!!!
-Gui interface will be ready for you.
+   * Declare some variables and frames.
+Attach those to appropriate structure and boom!!!
+NGui interface will be ready for you.
-Modify as you need to change the appearance and bind appropriate methods to run the tasks when an event is called.
+   * Modify as you need to change the appearance.
+   * Bind appropriate methods to run the tasks when an event is called.

 .. toctree::